shashi675/doctor-availability-api/readme.md

 ## Doctor availability API
-This API helps in finding the availability of a doctor.
+This API helps in finding the availability of a doctor on a given date and time.

 ## insatallation